 Each chapter includes “Study Questions” to help students check their comprehension and “Recommended Resources” to challenge them to learn more.

 “Words to Know” at the end of each chapter will improve your student’s plant pathology vocabulary.
-Students will find these words defined in the Illustrated Glossary included in the companion DVD that comes packaged with their book.
-A printed version of the glossary on the DVD has been added to the textbook which includes synonyms, antonyms, and related terms.
+Students will find these words defined in the Illustrated Glossary included in the online content that comes packaged with their book.
+A printed version of the glossary has been added to the textbook which includes synonyms, antonyms, and related terms.

-Icons in the book identify direct links to specific DVD and Internet exercises appealing to today’s digitally oriented student.
+Icons in the book identify direct links to specific online exercises appealing to today’s digitally oriented student.
 These exercises allow instructors to custom design virtual labs to complement their lectures.

-Full integration between the textbook, DVD, and the APS peer-reviewed Education Center, the most popular area of APSnet.
+Full integration among the textbook, the online content, and the APS peer-reviewed Education Center, the most popular area of APSnet.
 This is today’s student’s Internet connection for key feature articles on hot topics written by practicing plant pathologists.

-Instructors, you will appreciate how the DVD helps with course prep.
-It allows you to easily tie your lectures to the textbook to emphasize key concepts.
-Every image and illustration in the book is included on the DVD and ready to be imported into PowerPoint™ lectures.
+Instructors, you will appreciate how the online resources help with course prep.
+This content allows you to easily tie your lectures to the textbook to emphasize key concepts.
+Every image and illustration in the book is included and ready to be imported into PowerPoint™ lectures.
 It’s easy to copy and paste diagrams and color photos into presentations and reinforce your lectures with corresponding illustrations in the book.
-The students can use the illustrations on the DVD too.
+The students can use the illustrations too.

 60-Day Evaluation for Instructors